developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 There are many possible usage scenarios under which Dynamic Staging could help save staging time.
 Below are a few of the ways Zebra imagines using this feature.

-#### The Mass Retailer
+#### Retail Chain
 **A mass retailer that configures devices at a central location** and deploys them to retail locations throughout the United States might maintain **one** `.csv` **file for each store**.
 Each store might contain a different number of departments, each with its own group of settings.
 For example, if "Store 1" had 10 departments, the `Store_1.csv` file would contain 10 rows, one for each department.
 Each column header is labeled for that department's variables, which might include those for `%dept_name%`, `%ssid%`, `%wifi_passphrase%`, `%default_scanner%`, `%app_1%`, `%app_2%` and `%app_3%`.

 It's okay if some departments in that store have differing numbers of a given variable, as long as that store's `.csv` file contained enough columns for the store with the greatest number of that variable.
-For example, if the department corresponding to "Row 2" of the `Store_1.csv` file used only two apps, the cell for `row_2-app_3` would be blank; it would not cause an error when generating barcodes in StageNow unless the Profile called that cell for a value.
+For example, if the department corresponding to "Row 2" of the `Store_1.csv` file used only two apps, the cell for `row_2-%app_3%` would be blank, and should not cause an error when generating barcodes unless the Profile called that cell for a value.

-* When configuring multiple devices, each with a different **static IP address or Wi-Fi access point**, etc.
-* When setting up devices for multiple locations (i.e. retail stores in different countries, locales, etc.),
-* For variables specify locales, input method

 ROW- languages